GLOBAL MARKETS-Stocks rise, U.S. yield falls; demand weighs on oil | Business

 GLOBAL MARKETS-Stocks rise, U.S. yield falls; demand weighs on oil

-The pan-European STOXX 600 index rose 0.11% and MSCI's gauge of stocks across the globe gained 0.30%.
-Emerging market stocks rose 0.69%.
-MSCI's broadest index of Asia-Pacific shares outside Japan had closed 0.62% higher, while Nikkei futures rose 0.92%.
+The pan-European STOXX 600 index rose 0.11% and MSCI's gauge of stocks across the globe gained 0.28%.
+Emerging market stocks rose 0.78%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.68% overnight higher, while Nikkei futures rose 0.92%.

 The U.S. dollar index rose for the fourth time in five sessions, still not far from near three-year lows hit last week.
 The greenback has found support from expectations of a continued economic recovery in the United States, even as countries in Europe resort to lockdowns to fend off a second COVID-19 wave.

-The Japanese yen weakened 0.10% versus the greenback at 103.85 per dollar, while sterling was last trading at $1.3631, down 0.23% on the day.
+The Japanese yen weakened 0.11% versus the greenback at 103.87 per dollar, while the British pound was last trading at $1.3635, down 0.20% on the day.
 An auction of $24 billion in 30-year bonds was well bid, further pressuring yields lower.

-Benchmark U.S. 10-year notes last rose 15/32 in price to yield 1.0883%, from 1.138% late on Tuesday.
+Benchmark 10-year notes last rose 13/32 in price to yield 1.0951%, from 1.138% late on Tuesday.
 Oil prices fell as the threat of lower demand due to rising global COVID-19 cases outweighed support from a greater-than-anticipated drop in U.S. crude inventories.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)